 When traveling, we will rent a beach umbrella or sit under some natural shade, but we always bring a dedicated smaller umbrella to hang on the pack and play.
 We use the Versa Sport-Brella because it is very multi-purpose.
 In addition to a great beach option, we also use the umbrella on our wagon or attached to a chair back home.

 Protective swim gear, umbrellas, and hats are your first and best defense for keeping your babies skin safe from the sun.
 But if you have a long day at the beach, you may also need to dive into applying some sunscreen to prevent burns.
 The American Academy of Dermatology has a good overview of how to keep your baby safe in the sun.
 According to AAD, “parents and caretakers may apply a minimal amount of broad-spectrum, water-resistant sunscreen with an SPF of at least 30 to their children’s skin.
 Sunscreens containing titanium dioxide or zinc oxide are less likely to irritate a baby’s sensitive skin.
 Remember to reapply your child’s sunscreen every two hours.”
-Of our three kids, our youngest, Zeke, has by far the most sensitive skin.
-He has a laundry list of ‘contact allergies’ to many additives in creams and lotions (we have to carry an epi-pen!) we have been using Babyganics Sunscreen for kids and so far it has worked really well.
+We try to lean clean on the ingredients in sunscreen and only use it on long desert hikes and long beach days when lots of direct sunlight is just unavoidable.
+Our current favorite for ease of application, coverage, and ingredients is the Thinkbaby Lotion and Thinkbaby Stick.

 Bring plenty of fluids for your child and have them available whenever your child signals he or she is thirsty.
 Talk to your pediatrician about the appropriate amount of actual water to supplement your baby’s diet in your specific situation though.
 Typically babies do not need a lot of extra water, if at all.
-Zeke is about 8 months old now and can take 4-6oz of water per day in addition to his regular diet.
+Zeke was 8 months old at our last beach trip and was drinking 4-6oz of water per day in addition to his regular diet.
 He also finds it fun to play with the same water bottles he sees his brothers drinking.
-When we were in Costa Rica a few months ago, it was 2oz though so it’s best to check to be sure.
+When we were in Costa Rica when he was 4 months old, it was 2oz though so it’s best to check to be sure.

 Gear for your beach vacation with baby